Electronic paper: Electrofluidic

-Electrofluidic display is a variation of an electrowetting display.
-Electrofluidic displays place an aqueous pigment dispersion inside a tiny reservoir.
-The reservoir comprises <5-10% of the viewable pixel area and therefore the pigment is substantially hidden from view.
+Electrofluidic display is a variation of an electrowetting display that place an aqueous pigment dispersion inside a tiny reservoir.
+The reservoir comprises less than 5-10% of the viewable pixel area and therefore the pigment is substantially hidden from view.
 Voltage is used to electromechanically pull the pigment out of the reservoir and spread it as a film directly behind the viewing substrate.
 As a result, the display takes on color and brightness similar to that of conventional pigments printed on paper.
 When voltage is removed liquid surface tension causes the pigment dispersion to rapidly recoil into the reservoir.
-The technology can potentially provide >85 % white state reflectance for electronic paper.
+The technology can potentially provide greater than 85% white state reflectance for electronic paper.

-The core technology was invented at the Novel Devices Laboratory at the University of Cincinnati.
-The technology is currently being commercialized by Gamma Dynamics.
+The core technology was invented at the Novel Devices Laboratory at the University of Cincinnati and there are working prototypes developed by collaboration with Sun Chemical, Polymer Vision and Gamma Dynamics.

+It has a wide margin in critical aspects such as brightness, color saturation and response time.

+Because the optically active layer can be less than 15 micrometres thick, there is strong potential for rollable displays.

 Interferometric modulator (Mirasol)

 The technology used in electronic visual displays that can create various colors via interference of reflected light.
 The color is selected with an electrically switched light modulator comprising a microscopic cavity that is switched on and off using driver integrated circuits similar to those used to address liquid-crystal displays (LCD).